Autozodiaco: Motorbikes

 In the 1970s they produced the offroad motorbike Moto Zodiaco Tuareg.
 With large balloon tyres it was intended as a dune buggy.

-The Moto Zodiaco was powered by a stroke single cylinder 227cc motor with 20bhp, (normally found in snowmobiles) and a pulley transmission (normally found in tractors).
+The Moto Zodiaco was powered by a two-stroke single cylinder 227cc motor with 20bhp, (normally found in snowmobiles) and a pulley transmission (normally found in tractors).
 The top speed was around 100 km/h.

 The bike had a yank cord start but an electric starter was optional.
 It was available in colors: sunshine yellow, alpine white and red Verona.

 All Cars

 In 1978 Autozodiaco sold the rights to construct a three-wheel micro car, renamed the All Cars Charly.
 It was similar in appearance to the Bond Bug and was powered by a 49cc moped engine.